devanshmody/Research_Methodology_COMP-5112/README.md

 # Project Status

 <p align="justify">Emotion recognition model is finished and its ready and can be used in real time.
-The ipynb file can be downloaded and used by providing neccesary path changes as mentioned in installation and usage sections.
+The 1130532_ResearchMethodology_Project_Final.ipynb file can be downloaded and used by providing neccesary path changes as mentioned in installation and usage sections.
 I am looking forward to develop other models mentioned in road-map (future ideas) and integrate all those models with my current emotion recognition model.</p>